Creighton professor receives $410k grant to combat human-parasitic infections

 While not fatal, human-parasitic infections nonetheless make life miserable for those afflicted.
 Symptoms range from intestinal problems to skin rashes.
 Children infected with STH show physical and cognitive growth retardation resulting in social exclusion.

-The National Institute of Health (NIH) and the National Institute of Allergy and Infectious Disease (NIAID) have awarded Kashyap an R21 grant that provides support for the early and conceptual stages of research and thus encourage exploratory or developmental research.
+The National Institutes of Health (NIH) and the National Institute of Allergy and Infectious Disease (NIAID) have awarded Kashyap an R21 grant that provides support for the early and conceptual stages of research and thus encourage exploratory or developmental research.
 Kashyap is exploring effective ways to combat human-parasitic infections caused by worms.

 Not only are parasitic nematode infections an increasing problem, but there is a lack of drug therapy to combat them.
 In fact, the medications administered to date are veterinary drugs that have been adapted to human use, such as nicotinic anti-parasitic drugs (anthelmintics) like levamisole and pyrantel, which paralyze the worms by activating the nicotinic acetylcholine ion channels on their muscle.